SDSMT-EE120/Smart_Weather_Dashboard/PART-1-Arduino-Uno-Version/README.md

 ## Deliverables for Part 1

 Demonstrate to the TA or the Professor the system working.
+(10 Pt)

 Add to Classes, EE120, Smart Weather Dashboard